Bobin-Saddy/seo-privacy/README.md

 7. Changes to This Policy
 We may update this privacy policy as needed.
 Changes will be posted on this page with the revised date.

-8. Contact Us
-If you have questions or concerns about this Privacy Policy, contact us at:

-Email: support@yourdomain.com
-App Name: SEO-Pro
-Developer: Your Company Name
 Location: Your Address or City, Country

 © 2025 SEO-Pro.
 All rights reserved.